Manuel Rodríguez Gómez

-Manuel Rodríguez Gómez (July 4, 1928 – January 21, 2006) was an American neurologist most noted for his work on tuberous sclerosis, a rare genetic disorder.
+Manuel Rodríguez Gómez (July 4, 1928 – January 21, 2006) was a Spanish-born American neurologist most noted for his work on tuberous sclerosis, a rare genetic disorder.

 Life

-Manuel Gómez was born in the Spanish city of Minaya in La Mancha.
+Manuel Gómez was born in the Spanish city of Minaya in La Mancha, Spain.
 He spent his childhood outside Sevilla in a town called Alcala de Guadaira, where his father had a pharmacy, and summers in Cadiz.
 As a child he recalled seeing the great flamenco singer, Bernardo, El de los Lobitos, walking on the street.
 He attended boarding school with his brother and was schooled by a group of strict priests.
 Recently the mayor of Alcala renamed a street Calle Manuel Rodriguez Gomez.
 He lived through the Spanish Civil War and recalled at least one near miss when he and his older brother were rescued from hiding under a bridge by an old man when they heard the sound of a German dive bomber.
 After running away and hearing the explosion they looked up to see that the bridge that had been the target was demolished.
 As his father had supported the Republic he felt insecure after Franco won the war.
 Thus when he was 12 years old, his family took the opportunity to move to Cuba.
 He studied violin as a young man, and while he had a great interest in a musical career or in studying mathematics, he entered medical school at the age of 18, and was regularly near the top of his class.
 After one difficult medical school exam he and his friends got carried away by the celebration and shouted protests against the dictator Batista.
 He and his friends spent the evening in jail, although all were released unharmed by morning.
 He received his doctorate in medicine at the Universidad de la Habana in 1952.
 After graduation he secured an internship in Michael Reese Hospital in Chicago, leaving his parents and siblings in Havana.

 He met Joan A. Stormer while working at Michael Reese and married her in 1954.
-His four sons have pursued academic and medical careers; one is a neurologist, one a developmental neurobiologist, one is a wildlife biologist and one is a professor of art.
+His four sons have pursued academic and medical careers; one is a neurologist, one a developmental neurobiologist, one is a wildlife biologist, and one is a professor of art.
 He had seven grandchildren.